The Dangers of Root Canals

 The natural oils found in herbs are another great source at preventing microbial diseases in the oral cavity.
 Herbal tooth gels have been shown to provide the same effectiveness as fluoride in eliminating carcinogenic bacteria and contain no adverse health consequences following use.

 Unlike any other herbal tea, green tea has a natural compound known as catechins.
 Catechins are a type of polyphenol which is not only a micronutrient found in our diet but a powerful antioxidant.
-Green tea has anti-inflammatory properties that benefit both oral and overall health.
+Green tea has anti-inflammatory properties that are far reaching in both oral and overall health.

-Studies have shown that those who consume 2 cups of green tea per day have lower levels of the bad LDL (low-density lipoprotein) as well as lower levels of total cholesterol.
-Green tea may reduce one’s risk of cardiovascular disease by up to 33% as well as prevent obesity (9).
+People who consume 2 cups of green tea per day have been shown to have lower levels of the bad LDL (low-density lipoprotein) and total cholesterol.
+Green tea may reduce one’s risk of cardiovascular disease by up to 33% as well as prevent obesity and slow the progression of Alzheimer’s disease (9).

 Find A Holistic Dentist Near You

-You can also visit the Holistic Dental Association using the link here to view the profiles of these dentists and learn about the services they provide (2).
+You can also visit the Holistic Dental Association to view the dentists’ profiles and learn about the services they provide (2).
 These dentists are trained in natural strategies to help you remove root canals and improve your oral health.